 The last outbreak in Great Britain was in 2007.

-Foot and mouth disease is a notifiable disease.
-That means if you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
+Foot and mouth disease is a notifiable animal disease.
+If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 In Wales, contact 0300 303 8268.
 In Scotland, contact your local Field Services Office.
 Failure to do so is an offence.

 How to spot foot and mouth disease